-During this same period we have established a plan for consolidating CBI's accounting system with that of Farmer Bros.
-A phased approach has been established with most financial systems converted by the third quarter of fiscal 2008, with the manufacturing and sales systems converted by the end of fiscal 2008.
+During the second quarter of fiscal 2008 we continued our efforts to consolidate CBI's accounting system with that of Farmer Bros.
+A phased approach has been established.
+The financial, manufacturing and sales systems are expected to be converted by the second quarter of fiscal 2009.

 The new Farmer Bros. mobile sales software is currently being tested.
-We expect to begin widespread testing in November 2007.
+We expect to begin parallel testing in several branches during the third quarter of fiscal 2008.
 Upon completion of a lengthy test phase we expect to begin implementation of the new software throughout our sales and distribution network in the fourth quarter of fiscal 2008.

 Additional resources have been added to the CBI marketing program.
-We expect CBI's proven ability to develop national accounts to complement Farmer Bros. efforts to add such accounts.
-We believe our combined product line will match any prospective customer's needs, we offer a distribution network for those who require direct store delivery and a superior level of service.
+We expect CBI's proven ability to develop national accounts will complement Farmer Bros.' efforts to add such accounts.
+We believe our combined product line will match any prospective customer's needs, while offering a distribution network for those who require direct store delivery and a superior level of service.